OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 Rules for updating `_rev`:

-  1. The front number is incremented by one and the string updated whenever a change, or set of changes, to a resource becomes available via the API.
+  1. The front number is incremented by one and the string updated whenever a change or set of changes to a resource becomes available via the API.
   1. The links in parent resources to the modified resource must be updated to the new `_rev` value.
 - As a result, the parent resource's `_rev` must also be updated because the